calebj/calebj-cogs/README.md

 After which your bot should now be running (check with `systemctl status red@squid`).

-### How do I use xorole?
+### XORole
-Xorole was created out of the need for "role sets", which are groups of roles that a member should only have one of at a time.
+XORole was created out of the need for "role sets", which are groups of roles that a member should only have one of at a time.
 Thus the name, which is short for "exclusive-or roles".
 Examples use cases include self-assignable color roles, timezone or region roles, and teams (e.g. Ingress or Pokemon Go).

 The following user commands are available as subcommands of `xorole`:
 * `list`: lists available rolesets and the roles in them.